In his new 16 part MasterClass, Aaron Franklin promises to teach you exactly how he would train a staff member at FranklinBBQ.

 - The way the course is structured works well if you’re a beginner as each recipe gets a little bit more complicated.
 If you have some experience you can jump into any topic without any issues.

-- The downloadable textbook is an excellent companion resource which you can refer back to instead of re-watching the whole video.
+- The downloadable textbook is an excellent companion resource that you can refer back to instead of re-watching the whole video.

 Reasons the course might not be for you: